apache/incubator/content/ApacheCon/README.md

 `mvn clean compile`

-## How to Build with Ruby
+## How to Build with Ruby or Node (minimal support)

-It possisble t
+It possisble to genrate the slides with other technologies, please see instructions at https://asciidoctor.org/docs/asciidoctor-revealjs/.

-## How to Build with Ruby
+For node install the dependacies:

-To install the needed dependencies on OSX run:
+`npm i --save asciidoctor@^2.0 @asciidoctor/reveal.js`

-`install-deps.sh`
+And generate the slides via:

-Then run:
+`node convert-slides.js`

-`mvn clean compile`
+Some of the assets will need to be moved and the apachecon.css theme included in the HTML.

-## How to View the Slides
+## How to View the Slides (Maven)

 Once built, the generated slides can be found at: